vueandme/pizza-components/docs/schema.md

 ### When

-Renderless componments are commonnly used to provide shared functionality, or to wrap third party libraries.
+Renderless components are commonly used to provide shared functionality, or to wrap third party libraries.

 ### Why